 - Track and trace: book your visit and check in at Reception.

-If you have symptoms of COVID-19, please refer to our advice on reporting and managing cases.
-Please also keep in mind the UK Government guidelines, including keeping all social interactions to under six people and maintaining a one metre plus distance between yourself and others.Read our latest safety advice
+If you have symptoms, please refer to our advice on reporting and managing cases.
+Please also keep in mind the UK Government guidelines.

 How you'll learn online

-We’ve been working together to make your learning experience exciting and flexible so you can study from wherever you are.
-We’re also adding in as much access to social learning spaces on campus as possible for students in London – all in a COVID-safe way.
-It's the Regent's you know – with an online twist.
+You'll get an exciting and flexible learning experience so you can study from wherever you are.
+If you're already in Lonon, you can also access social learning spaces on campus – all in a COVID-safe way.

 COVID-19 has disrupted lives globally in ways we probably could never have imagined.
 And yet, at the same time, it has driven incredible compassion, resilience and innovation - evident in the ways in which society has risen to each challenge.
 Professor Geoff Smith, Vice-Chancellor and CEORead the Vice-Chancellor's statement